meyskens/linux-itf/src/ssh/index.md

 ### Security

-SSH is a non-encrypted protocol, which ensures that all data including passwords is encrypted over the network.
+SSH is an encrypted protocol, which ensures that all data including passwords is encrypted over the network.
 Access to our server is password protected.
 But is a password such a good idea?

 We put an SSH server on the public Internet with password access for 5 minutes to demonstrate: